Data Model#

 A tile is an immutable multidimensional collection of elements of a specific dtype.

-Tile’s shape is a tuple of integer values, each denoting the length of the corresponding dimension.
-The length of the shape tuple equals the tile’s number of dimensions.
-The product of shape values equals the total number of elements in the tile.
+A tile’s shape is a tuple of integers, each denoting the length of the corresponding dimension.
+The length of the shape tuple equals the tile’s number of dimensions, and the product of its values equals the total number of elements in the tile.

 The shape of a tile must be known at compile time.
 Each dimension of a tile must be a power of 2.

-For example, if x is a float32 tile, the expression x.dtype will return
+For example, if x is a float32 tile, x.dtype returns a compile-time constant

 A zero-dimensional tile is called a scalar.
-Such tile has exactly one element.
-The shape of a scalar is the empty tuple ().
+A scalar has exactly one element and its shape is the empty tuple ().
 Numeric literals like 7 or 3.14 are treated as constant scalars, i.e. zero-dimensional tiles.

-Since scalars are tiles, they slightly differ in behavior from Python’s int/float objects.
+Because scalars are tiles, they differ slightly from Python’s int/float objects.

 For example, they have dtype and shape attributes: